Introduction

 This article describes how to calculate Jaccard Coefficients in Displayr using R.

-Jaccard coefficients, also know as Jaccard indexes or Jaccard similarities, are measures of the similarity or overlap between a pair of binary variables.
-In Displayr, this can be calculated for variables in your data easily by using Anything > Advanced Analysis > Regression > Driver Analysis and selecting Inputs > Output > Jaccard Coefficient.
-However, you can also calculate them using R, which is what this blog post focuses on.
+Jaccard coefficients, also known as Jaccard indexes or Jaccard similarities, are measures of the similarity or overlap between a pair of binary variables.
+In Displayr, this can be calculated for variables in your data easily by using Anything > Advanced Analysis > Regression > Driver Analysis and selecting Data > Output > Jaccard Coefficient.
+However, you can also calculate them using R, which is what this article focuses on.

 Requirements